LobsterRoast/WeatherAPIProj/README.md

 ## Dependences
 - .NET 8.0
+-   Earlier .NET versions work too, but WeatherAPIProj.csproj needs to be updated to target earlier .NET versions.

 ## Installation
 Simply clone the repository and run either build_win.bat or build_linux.sh depending on your operating system.
 The exe/dll will be created in bin/Release/publish.